Should You Find Out the Gender of Your Baby?

-- Your list of baby names just got narrowed by half – unless you were just planning on a few gender-neutral names.
+- Your list of baby names just got narrowed by half—unless you were planning on a few gender-neutral names.

 - You can help an older sibling get used to the idea of a little brother or sister.

-- Some parents feel they can bond more with their baby by knowing that much more about he or she.
+- Some parents feel they can bond more with their baby by knowing that much more about their little girl or boy.

 - More trouble than it’s worth?
 Is waiting to make some of those preparations just more trouble?
 Do you want to get that nursery set up and especially fitted out for one or the other?